17th Bleeding and Thrombosing Diseases Conference and Workshop

 American Academy of Family Physicians

-Mayo Medical Laboratories is approved as a provider of continuing education programs in the Clinical Laboratory Sciences by the ASCLS P.A.C.E.® Program.
-This program has been approved for 17 P.A.C.E. contact hours.
-Level of instruction for this program is intermediate.
+Mayo Clinic Laboratories is approved as a provider of continuing education programs in the Clinical Laboratory Sciences by the ASCLS P.A.C.E.® program.
+This program has been approved for a maximum of 18 P.A.C.E.® contact hours.

 State of California

 Mayo Clinic Laboratories is approved as a Continuing Education Accrediting Agency for Clinical Laboratory Sciences for the State of California.
 This program has been approved for 18 contact hours.

 Mayo Clinic Laboratories is approved as a Continuing Education Accrediting Agency for the Clinical Laboratory Sciences for the State of Florida.
 Florida Board of Clinical Laboratory Personnel has designated this program for General-Hematology credit.
 This program has been approved for 18 contact hours.

 Certificate of attendance — Other health care professionals